weisrc/project-wrover/MANUAL.md

 To match URLs without the file extension defined.
 The rewrite engine has been used to attempt to add the `.html` extension to the URL.
 If the file exists, it will be served.
 If not, the 404.html file will be served.
 The following is the relevant configuration in `web/httpd.conf`.

+For ARM architecture such as the Raspberry Pi, `web/Dockerfile.arm` is used instead because the build steps requires Next.js, however, one of its dependencies in its latest version doesn't support ARM GNUHF.
+In the new Dockerfile, the build is copied from the `build` branch seen in the below section.

 ```sh
 RewriteEngine on
 RewriteCond %{REQUEST_FILENAME} !-d